 Now Violet must choose between running her father’s company or handing the reigns over to someone knowledgeable of the business.
 First she needs to discover the missing element in her father’s last formula.
 For that she needs to hire a “nose.”
 This is how she meets Declan (Victor Webster).
 A botanist with a unique sense of smell, Dec may be just the man Violet needs to complete her complicated (both literally, and of the heart) task.

 Though Love Blossoms does not fall under the umbrella of Hallmark’s Valentine promotion, this film is as sweet as its predecessors.
 My excitement for this one was already high.
 What I didn’t realize was that those expectations would be surpassed.
-Though there were other films hyped as the pinnacle of the Valentine's promotion, this is one of, if not, my favorites of the group.
-There is so much I appreciated, enjoyed, giggled, and swooned over.
+Though there were other films hyped as the pinnacle of the Valentine’s promotion, this is one of, if not, my favorites of the group.
+There is so much I appreciate, enjoy, giggle, and swoon over.

-Unexpectedly added to the schedule, that didn't hinder how quickly it skyrocketed to the top of my “must see” list when I spotted Shantel’s name as its leading lady.
-As a fan of her character on The Flash (who else hopes she makes a return to Barry’s life!?
-And is there a ship name for them!?), seeing her play a character in a favorite network original was a fun surprise.
-Her character is as fun as that of Patty Spivot; the clumsy nature of her personality makes her especially relatable which means Violet is impossible not to like.
+Shantel is from The Flash (who else hopes she returns to Barry’s life!?
+And is there a ship name for them!?), and to see her play a character in a favorite network original is a fun surprise.
+Her character is as fun as that of Patty Spivot; the clumsy nature of her personality makes her especially relatable.
+Basically Violet is impossible not to like.
 Similarly, fans will fall head over heels for Declan.
 Or I know I did.

 Beyond the general appeal of this story (which is vibrant and beautiful), what also makes this such a worthwhile film is the “old fashioned” appeal.
 The most organic of the appeal being the overseas setting.
 Set in Belgium, the stunning scenery and architecture sells what otherwise might have been an ordinary albeit still sweet little film.
 The fascinating locale ties everything together to evoke that final “finishing touch.”
 And as everyone knows, it’s that which neatly ties all of the ingredients together to create the magic that is Love Blossoms.

 Stay in this Saturday and fall under the mesmerizing spell of Love Blossoms.
 It’s 100% darling and all kinds of adorable.
-In other (more mature speak), it’s the kind of story that makes you smile.
+In other words, it’s the kind of story that makes you smile.
 It’s the kind of story that uplifts rather than breaks our heart.
 And in today’s entertainment industry, dark and terrorizing is the norm.
 So the exception that is Hallmark is a breath of fresh air. ♥See #TheFlash's Shantel VanSanten in this #Hallmark Channel original, LOVE BLOSSOMS: Romance Blooms in a Pretty Locale Click To Tweet